Take your passion for architecture to the next level

 - Educating students in design and technology as applied to the built

-- Study in one of first designed American cities.
+- Study in one of the first designed American cities.

 - Only East Coast school with Modern and Classical Architecture.

-- PATH C: Master of Architecture (2 years) and Master of Science in Net Zero Design
+- Master of Science in Net Zero Design program

-PATH A - The “Path A” program is an advanced standing track designed for individuals who possess an undergraduate Bachelor of Science in Architecture degree.
-This program connects directly with the Catholic University of America B.S. in Architecture degree and similar degrees offered at other institutions.
-This is a four-semester degree program leading to the NAAB-accredited M. ARCH degree.
-(60 credit hours)
+The two year Master of Architecture program is an advanced standing track designed for students who already possess an undergraduate Bachelor of Science in Architecture degree (B.S.Arch.).
+This is a four-semester degree program leading to the NAAB-accredited M. ARCH degree (60 credit hours).

-PATH B - This program is designed specifically for individuals who have earned a baccalaureate degree in an area other than architecture.
+The three year Master of Architecture program is designed specifically for students who have earned a baccalaureate degree in an area other than architecture.
 This seven-semester program provides an introduction to the fundamentals of architectural design and representation, technologies, history, and theory, as well as professional practice.
-The program provides an efficient track toward the NAAB-accredited M. ARCH degree.
-(111 credit hours)
+The program provides an efficient track toward the NAAB-accredited M. ARCH degree (111 credit hours).

 Within the graduate program, the school also offers four areas of concentration for more focused specialization.
-Students enrolled in the Master of Architecture program, as well as those in the Master of Architectural Studies program, pursue a concentration in one of four areas including Sacred Space/Cultural Studies, Technology and Media in Architecture and Interiors, Urban Practice, and Classical Architecture and Urbanism.
+Students enrolled in the Master of Architecture program pursue a concentration in one of the following four areas: Sacred Space/Cultural Studies, Technology and Media in Architecture and Interiors, Urban Practice, and Classical Architecture and Urbanism.